freva-org/metadata-crawler/docs/source/chapter2-config/index.rst

   of metadata to use.
 * :ref:`datasets`: entries that specify where to find data (root paths, storage backends, authentication) and how to inherit from a dialect.
-* :ref:`specs`: instrcutions on how to extract metadata.
+* :ref:`specs`: instructions on how to extract metadata.
 * :ref:`special`: instructions on how to apply additional retrieval rules.

 .. toctree::